andrewhuynh561/Reservation-restaurant/README.md

 - **Authentication**: JSON Web Tokens (JWT)
 - **Version Control**: Git, GitHub

-### My Contributions
-As a key contributor to the Project-Studio development team, my contributions included:

-- **Booking a Reservation**: Developed the functionality for users to book reservations easily and efficiently.
-- **Confirmation Pop-up**: Implemented a confirmation pop-up to notify users of successful reservation bookings, enhancing user experience.
-- **Booking Without Account**: Enabled users to book reservations without the need for an account, increasing accessibility and convenience.
-- **Delete User Account**: Created the feature allowing users to delete their accounts, ensuring user autonomy and data control.
-- **Restaurant and Booking Pages**: Designed and developed the restaurant page and booking page, providing an intuitive and user-friendly interface for customers to browse and book reservations.

 ### Getting Started
 To get a local copy of the project up and running, follow these simple steps: